Motives and Reasons

-The individual’s will, intentions, desires, motives, reasons… may be interpreted as causes for action, considered to be effects or consequences of such an “inner” causation.
-Conversely, actions are evaluated and interpreted according to their motives and reasons are seen as their causes.
+The individual’s will, intentions, desires, motives, reasons… can be interpreted as causes of actions, considered to be effects or consequences of such an “inner” causation.
+Conversely, actions are evaluated and interpreted according to their motives and reasons which are seen as their causes.
 The consistency requirement imposes this causal structure on human motivation, S. Consistency.

 1. Argumentation from the existence of reasons for action

-Two basic Aristotelian topics transpose the law of causality in human conduct, with reasons and motives substituted for causes.
-When the cause exists, then the effect follows.
-That is to say that when one party has a motive or a reason to do something, as soon as he or she has the opportunity, he or she will do it.
-In the wording of the topic n° 20 of the Rhetoric:
+Two basic Aristotelian topoi (argument schemes, sg. topos) implement the law of causality in human action by substituting reasons and motives for causes.
+If the cause exists, then the effect follows.
+That is, if a party has a motive or a reason to do something, he will do it as soon as the opportunity arises.
+In the wording of the topos # 20 of the Rhetoric:

 To consider inducements and deterrents, and the motives people have for doing or avoiding the action in question.
 (Rhet., II, 23, 20; RR, p.
 373)